0fatih/0fatih/README.md

-pretend like there's some really cool stuff here
+pretend like there are some really cool stuff here